jim-hill-r/monorepo/README.md

 - Install Rust: Recommend using [Rustup](https://www.rust-lang.org/tools/install) and the Rust vscode extension.
 - Install Perseus: `cargo install perseus-cli`

+# Dev Module with Perseus

+- Navigate to module: Any folder containing a Cargo.toml including perseus as a dep
+- Run using Perseus: Run `perseus serve -w`

 # Build Module with Bazel

 - Navigate to module: Any folder containing a MODULE.bazel can be built independent of the rest of the repo.